katiehermalik/GA-functions-scope/README.md

 "Commit 1 - Verbal questions".
 <hr>

-## Palindrome
+## 2. Palindrome again.
 Write a function `checkPalindrome` that accepts a single argument, a string.
-The function should return true (Boolean) if the string is a palindrome, false if it is not.
+Yes, you've done it before, but do it again.
+Later in this assignment we're gonna beef up our palindrome function some.
+See if you can do it without looking back at your previous answer.
+The function should return true if the string is a palindrome, false if not.
 Make sure your function will give the correct answer for words with **capital letters**.

 ```javascript
 console.log(checkPalindrome("Radar"));